ComPWA/ComPWA-legacy/README.rst

    git clone --recurse-submodules https://github.com/ComPWA/ComPWA.git <COMPWA_SOURCE_PATH>
    cd <COMPWA_SOURCE_PATH>
    mkdir build && cd build
-   cmake ../<COMPWA_SOURCE_PATH>
+   cmake ..
-   make
+   cmake --build .

 Examples
 ========
 The repository contains a couple of `examples <https://github.com/ComPWA/ComPWA/tree/master/Examples>`_.
-To learn about more detailed features of ComPWA you also might want to have a look on the examples of the `pycompwa package <https://github.com/ComPWA/ComPWA/tree/master/examples/jupyter>`_.
+To learn about more detailed features of ComPWA you also might want to have a look on the examples of the `pycompwa package <https://github.com/ComPWA/pycompwa/tree/master/examples/jupyter>`_.

 Documentation
 =============
 Source code documentation via Doxygen is provided `here <https://compwa.github.io/ComPWA/>`_.
 The master branch is automatically built using TravisCI.
-Probably it is interesting to check out the `log file <https://travis-ci.org/ComPWA/ComPWA>`_ and the projects TravisCI configuration file `travisCI.yml <https://github.com/ComPWA/ComPWA/blob/master/.travis.yml>`_.
+Probably, it is interesting to check out the `log file <https://travis-ci.com/ComPWA/ComPWA>`_ and the projects TravisCI configuration file `travisCI.yml <https://github.com/ComPWA/ComPWA/blob/master/.travis.yml>`_.

 ComPWA installation